 WebWork: the Application tracks activity by mouse clicks and keystroke quantity.
-There are three activity levels: High, Medium, Low.
-Activity levels and the number of mouse clicks and keystrokes are shown in the Screenshot Report page.
-The color next to the user’s name indicates the average of the activity level for a whole day.
+There are three activity levels: High, Medium, and Low.
+Activity levels and the number of mouse clicks and keystrokes are shown on the Screenshot Report page.
+The color next to the user’s name indicates the average activity level for a whole day.

 Hubstaff: it automatically generates reports and timesheets online.
 You can customize your employee work timesheets to include the data you need, and you can use these timesheets to calculate how much to pay employees for their time worked.

-WebWork: the Tracker offers 3 kinds of reports: Contract Report, Project Report and User Report.
-Then, Amount reports are designed to show the billed amount of each user by the period you choose.
+WebWork Tracker offers 3 kinds of reports: Contact Report, Project Report, and User Report.
+Then Amount reports are designed to show the billed amount of each user by the period you choose.

 Hubstaff: you can set tasks in particular projects and assign them to your team members.